code77withHimanshu/Ecommerce/README.md

 ### Step-5
-Go to Login and access the dummy user i.e.
+Go to SignUp to create your own user(either a `Customer` or a `Vendor` by selecting the role) or Go to Login and access the dummy user i.e.

-For Customers:
+For `Customers`:
 Email: customer2@gmail.com
 Password: 123

-For Vendors:
+For `Vendors`:
 Email: vendor2@gmail.com
 Password: 123